google.com, pub-5059501654592326, DIRECT, f08c47fec0942fa0

 • Now turn your cardstock 90 degrees and repeat the above process, this time swiping colours horizontally to cross your first lines of colour at 90 degree angles.
 The first colours should be softened a little by the second layer of ink

 • Once you have your inking done, place the inked paper in the embossing folder and run it through the Big Shot to add your texture to it.
-You have your faux flannel blanket!
+You now have your faux flannel blanket element done!

 • Now is the time to pierce holes across the top of the blanket and add your wide satin ribbon, doubled over and stitched down, to look like the top edge of the blanket

-You can find out about other types of card stock and see a table listing some of their suggested uses.
+You can find out about other types of card stock and see a table listing some of their suggested uses here.

 1. Home